-PROFI and HYBRID racing harness belts are NOT designed to be installed into street legal vehicles, and DO NOT meet federal and state vehicle safety regulations.
+Profi and HybridTM racing harness belts are NOT designed to be installed into street legal vehicles, and DO NOT meet federal and state vehicle safety regulations.
 They are designed and tested to be used exclusively in race cars and only in on-track events.

-Only PROFI-FE asm® models are intent for Rally sport and street legal use and carry either the ECE-R 16 approval label for Europe or sets forth the following language for the USA: "meets the applicable provisions of FMVSS 209".
+Only Profi-FE asm® models are intended for Rally sport and street legal use and carry either the ECE-R 16 approval label for Europe or sets forth the following language for the USA: "meets the applicable provisions of FMVSS 209".
 It will also carry the FIA homologation label.

 "This article is sold without warranty, express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose, all of which are specifically disclaimed, and no warranty or representation is made as to this product's capability to protect the user from any injury or death.
-Racing is dangerous!
-The user assumes the risk
+Motorsport is dangerous!
+The user assumes all risks."